liamhan0905/Udacity-Robotics_Software_Engineering/kalman_filter/README.md

 ---
 ## Example
 Let's say there's an underwater robot measuring pressure as it swims through water.
 Pressure increases linearly with depth.
-In real life scenario, the sensor measurement will <span style="color:red">**NOT**</span> be accurate.
+In real life scenario, the sensor measurement will **NOT** be accurate.
 There may be fluctuation in the water causing fluctuation in pressure as well as electrical noise from the sensor itself.

 <p align="center">
   <img width="500"src="../resources/underwater_robot.JPG">